-I have won many Best in Show specialties on these breeds including Malamutes.
-Dobermans.
-Great Pyrenees, and Samoyed,
+I have won many Best in Show specialties on these breeds including Malamutes, Dobermans, Great Pyrenees, Portuguese Water Dogs, and Samoyed.

 Non Sporting dogs.
 Sheba Inu was another dog that my mother bred and imported 2 from Japan when the breed started.
 I have shown several over the years.
 Chow Chow was the first breed I won Best in show with.
 I have shown several other breeds from this group just don't have the pictures in my file of them.

 Toy and Terrier groups I have shown several toys but few Terriers.
 Stange enough I did more of the toys when I was young and even received my first group placing on Silky Terrier when I was only 11 years old.
 I would like to do more in these groups.
 Also if any of you have photos of me with these breeds, please send them to me so I can put them up I am short on this page ;) Thank you